PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 ---
 path: "/2019/a-year-at-canalplus"
 date: "2019-12-09"
-title: "A year at Canal+, from an internship to full time employee."
+title: "A year at Canal+, from an internship to a full-time employee."
-spoiler: "A year at Canal+, from an internship to full time employee."
+spoiler: "A year at Canal+, from an internship to a full-time employee."
 meta: "student, canalplus, media, company"
 year: "2019"
 ---